History of the Atlanta Falcons: 1979

-The Falcons were unable to carry the previous year's momentum into 1979, though, finishing 6-10.
+The Falcons were unable to carry the previous year's momentum into 1979, though, finishing 6–10.
 Records were broken for the season by William Andrews with 1,023 rushing yards, by Wallace Francis with 74 catches for 1,013 receiving yards, and by Steve Bartkowski with 2,502 passing yards (203 completions out of 379 attempts).

-1980s
+1980

-1980 was a highly successful season for the Falcons, as they finished 12–4.
-While the season started at 3–3, Atlanta went on to record an amazing 9-game winning streak.
+1980 was a successful season for the Falcons, as they finished 12–4.
+While the season started at 3–3, Atlanta went on to record a 9-game winning streak.
 Bartkowski threw for three touchdowns on December 14 as the Falcons defeated the San Francisco 49ers, 35–10 to win their first-ever NFC West division title.
 In the Divisional Playoffs, the Falcons lost to the Dallas Cowboys, 30–27, as the Cowboys rallied for 20 points in Atlanta before a then-record crowd of 59,793, including a game-winning touchdown pass from Danny White to Drew Pearson with less than a minute to play.
 This loss is widely cited as one of the most devastating losses in Atlanta sports history (even more so than the Super Bowl loss to Denver in 1998), as many fans and the team itself took almost a decade to recover.

+1981-1984

 The 1981 season was plagued with injuries as the Falcons lost 3 key starters for the season.
 The Falcons would lose six games by less than a touchdown and finish with a 7–9 record.

 In the strike-shortened 1982 season, the Falcons finished 5-4 and returned to the (expanded) playoffs, but lost to Minnesota 30–24 in the first round.
 In 1983, the Falcons finished 7–9.

+In 1984, the Falcons suffered a huge loss when RB William Andrews suffered a career-threatening knee injury on the last day of training camp.
+He would be sidelined for 2 years before returning for the 1986 season, only to retire soon after.